Indian cobra: Envenomation and clinical manifestation

 The outstanding feature of systemic envenoming is paralysis of the muscles due to rapid action of neurotoxin at the myoneural junction.
 Respiratory paralysis may occur within 3 – 4 hours in severe cases.
 Drowsiness is the first symptom, but it is difficult to assess because it is a subjective symptom.
 All of the cases developed ptosis 1.5 – 6 hours post bite.
-Since ptosis is easy to detect it is a valuable clinical sign for early diagnosis of systemic envenoming due to cobra bite.
+Since ptosis is easy to detect, it is a valuable clinical sign for early diagnosis of systemic envenoming due to cobra bite.
 Restlessness, irregular breathing, and mental confusion usually developed before respiratory paralysis, indicating that they are significant early clinical signs of impending respiratory failure.
 It is important for clinicians to recognize the early signs of respiratory failure.
 Cases which show signs of systemic envenoming require antivenom.
-If some hours have elapsed since the bite the antivenom may be less successful.
+If some hours have elapsed since the bite, the antivenom may be less successful.
 In general, 100 ml. of antivenom should be given in the first 30 minutes.
-If there is no distinct clinical improvement within 1 hour the dose should be repeated.
+If there is no distinct clinical improvement within 1 hour, the dose should be repeated.
 Tracheostomy and artificial respiration are essential in cases of respiratory failure.
 Necrosis is the outstanding feature of local envenoming.
-Most patients were bitten on foot while working in rice fields.
+Most patients were bitten on the foot while working in rice fields.
 Authors recommended the wearing of shoes or boots while working, and that persons bitten by a snake apply a firm ligature above the bite and go to the nearest health centre or hospital.